billclaps/Printrbot-Simple-Pro---Raspberry-Pi-BTT-Pico-Klipper-BL-Touch/README.md

 # Printrbot Simple Pro — Raspberry Pi + BTT Pico + Klipper + BLTouch Conversion

 ## Overview
-This project documents the process of modernizing a Printrbot Simple Pro by replacing the original control electronics with a Raspberry Pi running Klipper and a BTT SKR Pico control board.
+This project documents the modernization of a Printrbot Simple Pro by replacing the original control electronics with a Raspberry Pi running Klipper and a BigTreeTech SKR Pico control board.

 The goal is to transform this legacy printer into a modern, reliable, and highly tunable machine using current open-source firmware and tooling.